polarbub/MapArt-Maker/README.md

 `GUI` is polarbub's GUI

+`libraries` all the libraries used.
+PSL is 'polar standard library' dm me if you need access

 ## Build System
-I'm using cmake because it's somewhat cross platform.
+I'm using cmake because it's somewhat cross-platform.

 In Visual Studio you can open CMakeLists.txt as a project.

 In CLion you can open the folder containing CMakeLists.txt.

-## Todo Comments
+## TODO Comments
 CLion has a todo feature that lets me find comments starting with a configurable value.
 I have it set up like so;

 1) `ADD:` A feature needs to be added.